cse112-sp22-group4/Electric-Pomato/specs/adrs/050722-code-quality-workflow.md

 ## Decision Outcome

-1. We will use Codacy for code quality checking
+1. We will use Codacy for code quality checking.
-   - Codacy seems to be a popular code quality framework, was suggested by our TA
+   - Codacy seems to be a popular code quality framework, was suggested by our TA.
-   - Alan has some experience with Codacy
+   - Alan has some experience with Codacy.
    - Codacy setup is minimal, we only need to add the Codacy Analysis CLI Github action to our pipeline.
 2. Code quality checks will be conducted when a developer makes a new push to a feature branch, after linting.